Breeding Fieldfare in the UK; a status review and request for additional data

 The Fieldfare has never been more than a very rare breeder in the UK, but has become rarer still in recent years and is now only reported breeding occasionally.
 Panel member Prof David Norman, author of the Hamlyn Species Guide on the species (1994), is leading a review of the status of Fieldfares to be published in British Birds in 2024.
 In my role as Panel archivist, I have been checking through our records in preparation for this review and it is clear that not all records of potential breeding Fieldfares were submitted to the Panel in the past, possibly because some were overlooked as ‘just summering’ birds.

-We would therefore like to appeal to the birding community to send in records of potential breeding Fieldfares that they think may have not been submitted previously to assist with this review.
+We would therefore like to appeal to the birding community to send in records of potential breeding Fieldfares, from 2022 or earlier, that they think may have not been submitted previously to assist with this review.
 We have also been in touch with the county and regional bird recorders to check their databases for records which may not have been submitted.
 Below we give some background and pointers as to the type of data we would like to receive.

 Potential Fieldfare breeding habitat – conifer plantation with adjoining rough pasture and damp rushy areas